wackypack/gortparatus/README.md

 - gort.cfg - config file that specifies midi in/out devices.
 - program_names_melodic.json - list of melodic program names dumped from MidiPlayer
 - program_names_pecussion.json - list of percussion names dumped from MidiPlayer
+- __extras/__ - media created for the author's specific use case
+- __extras/artwork/__ - custom splash
+- __extras/patch-listings/__ - pages containing all programs used on the author's synth
+- __support/__ gortparatus.ins - Cakewalk instrument list for the author's synth